Fullchee/reminders-frontend/README.md

 ## TODOs:

+- Pick a date according to the last viewed
+  - probability: time since last view = number of ballets
+  - pick a random ballet
 - Confirmation when deleting?
   - modal or, when you click it, it gets bigger and redder, you have to click it 3 times
 - nav bar for the buttons?